itaialcalai/FingerPrint/README.md

     - Choose the type of plot (1D, 2D, or 3D) by clicking the corresponding button.
     - Select the files to be used for plotting.
     - For 1D plots, choose the threshold type (Default or Calibrated).
-    - The application will process the data and display the plots.
+    - The application will process the data and place the plots in a new corresponding directory within the app directory.

 ## Code Explanation